What’s the best way to save?

 529 plans are one of the most popular ways families choose to save for college.
 Other common methods include Roth IRAs or a standard bank savings account.*

-- Tax-deferred growth
+- yes checkmark Tax-deferred growth

-- Tax-free withdrawals for qualified education expenses
+- yes checkmark Tax-free withdrawals for qualified education expenses

-- Investment options
+- yes checkmark Investment options

-- No income restrictions
+- yes checkmark No income restrictions

-- No age restrictions for withdrawals
+- yes checkmark No age restrictions for withdrawals

-- High annual contribution limits
+- yes checkmark High annual contribution limits

 Roth IRA2

-- No state tax deductions
+- no x No state tax deductions

-- Tax-deferred growth
+- yes checkmark Tax-deferred growth

-- Potential Tax-free withdrawals**
+- potential question mark Potential Tax-free withdrawals**

-- Investment options
+- yes checkmark Investment options

-- Income restrictions
+- no x Income restrictions

-- Age restrictions for withdrawals
+- no x Age restrictions for withdrawals

-- Lower contribution limits
+- no x Lower contribution limits

 Bank Savings Account3

-- No state tax deductions
+- no x No state tax deductions

-- No tax-deferred growth
+- no x No tax-deferred growth

-- No tax-free withdrawals
+- no x No tax-free withdrawals

-- No investment options
+- no x No investment options

-- No income restrictions
+- yes checkmark No income restrictions

-- No age restrictions for withdrawals
+- yes checkmark No age restrictions for withdrawals

-- High annual contribution limits
+- yes checkmark High annual contribution limits

 Moreover, money saved in a 529 does not disqualify students for financial aid.
 529 assets are typically treated as belonging to the parent (or grandparent, etc.) and count less in Expected Family Contribution (EFC) calculations than assets held in the child’s name.